People

 Biography

-Helen loves working with children, especially in a musical setting, and has taught music to children aged 4-17 in the UK, Ireland, and the USA.
+She loves working with children, especially in a musical setting, and has taught music to children aged 4–17 in the UK, Ireland, and the USA.

 Trustees